 About

 Sølvtrans was established in 1986 with a rebuilt freighter that had a cargo capacity of 208 m3.
-Today we are the worlds leading provider of crititcal wellboat services for a growing aquaculture industry, and we strive to continue to be the world leader with new deliveries of modern, state of the art, Ronja vessels.
+Today we are the worlds leading provider of critical wellboat services for a growing aquaculture industry, and we strive to continue to be the world leader with new deliveries of modern, state of the art, Ronja vessels.

 SØLV TRANS - SILVER TRANSPORT